 KEEP YOUR AUDIENCE IN MIND:

-• Stories should be written and illustrated for 5–10-year-old kids (Kindergarten-Grade 5)
+• Stories should be written and illustrated for 5–10-year-old children (Kindergarten-Grade 5)

-• They should be able to easily relate and identify themselves with the story
+• They should be able to easily relate to and identify with the story

 • Keep the text simple